Gazzini/docs/projects/writing/essays/progressive/index.md

 ---
 date: "2020-02-19T21:46:48-06:00"
+sidebar_position: 17
 ---

-# Prediction: Apple and PWAsPrediction: Apple and PWAs
+# Prediction

 // Feb 2022
+// TODO: why did I write this?
+Should I just delete it?

+## Apple and PWAsPrediction: Apple and PWAs

 ## tl;dr